 - The music video for Tonic's 1996 song "Open Up Your Eyes" involves the band skating down a residential street and passing quirky suburban characters.
 When the band does a short routine during the bridge, one of the band members momentarily turns into a black guy who dazzles the audience with some cool breakdancing before reverting to his white form.

 - In the video for George Harrison's "Got My Mind Set On You," during the middle instrumental part, a double breakdances instead of George himself.

-- In a similar example to Tanz der Vampire mentioned above, in Rock of Ages (the second US tour version, at least) in one musical number (the "More then Words/Heaven/To be with You" medley, IIRC), while Drew is singing, Sherrie has a dance double dressed similarly to her who would first mirror her actions, then as Sherrie freezes, the double would perform a dance solo.
+- In the second US tour of Rock of Ages during the "More then Words/Heaven/To be with You" medley, while Drew is singing, Sherrie has a dance double dressed similarly to her who first mirrors her actions, then as Sherrie freezes, the double performs a dance solo.